PedalTap is a hands-free foot-operated water dispensing device.

-The PedalTap is a foot operated hand washing system that is to be installed on a sink.
+The PedalTap is a foot-operated hand washing system that is to be installed on a sink.
 Water is dispensed from the tap when the user pushes down the pedal with their foot.
-Since there is no need for touching a tap, bacterial spread is decreased.
+Since there is no need for touching a tap, the bacterial spread is decreased.
 Using the system also reduces water consumption.
-A video introducing the product is found here.

 Goal 6: Clean water and sanitation